 - Firmly tap the cookie sheet onto the counter 3 or 4 times to bring any air bubbles to the surface.
 Use a toothpick to pop any remaining air bubbles.
 If desired, sprinkle the chopped pecans on top of the wet macarons.

-- Let the pumpkin spice macarons rest for an hour.
+- Let the pecan macarons rest for an hour.
 There needs to be a dry layer on the top.
 You should be able to run your finger over the top without any transferring to your finger.
 If it is really humid outside this process will likely take longer.

 - Preheat the oven to 280 degrees (F).
 This is the temperature that I have found works well for my oven, but you may need to play around with the temperature to find what works best for your oven.